"Objects and their manufacture are inseparable. You understand a product if you understand how it is made."

 - Jony Ive

-Jony Ive's name is almost synonymous with Apple.
-And with that, he successfully made a name for himself.
+Jony Ive has a name that is almost synonymous with Apple.
+And with that, he successfully managed to relate his name to wherever the popular brand's products are.

 He was responsible for all designs at Apple, including the look and feel of Apple hardware, user interface, packaging, major architectural projects such as Apple Park and Apple’s retail stores, as well as new ideas and future initiatives.